 That's just a brief look at the P/B ratio, and I've only touched on a few of the wrinkles associated with it.
 P/B is a very useful measure of value, but as with other valuation metrics, it should not be used in isolation.

 Philip Durell heads up the Fool's Inside Value newsletter service.
-To date, his picks are outperforming the S&P 500 by a margin of 4.43% to 0.20%.
 If you'd like to join Philip on the search for undervalued stock opportunities, you can sample his service for 30 days for free.
 There is no obligation to subscribe.

-Philip Durell does not own shares of any company mentioned in this article.
+Philip owns shares of Microsoft.
+Anheuser-Busch and Microsoft are Motley Fool Inside Value recommendations.
 JPMorgan Chase is a Motley Fool Income Investor recommendation.
 The Motley Fool has adisclosure policy.